 Some states have passed paycheck protection laws for their public sector state and local employees (who are not covered by federal labor law).
 The Employee Rights Act’s paycheck provision would institute protection for private sector workers in the United States.

-84% of non-union households were strongly/somewhat supportive.
+79% of all households were strongly/somewhat supportive.

-82% of union households were strongly/somewhat supportive.
+79% of union households were strongly/somewhat supportive.

 In 1969 the National Labor Relations Board ruled that an employer must turn over employees’ personal contact information within seven days of ordering a union formation election.
 In some circumstances, employees have reported that labor union organizers have used the information to visit employees at their homes and pressure them to vote for the union.

-92% of non-union households were strongly/somewhat supportive.
+65% of all households were strongly/somewhat supportive.

-91% of union households were strongly/somewhat supportive.
+64% of union households were strongly/somewhat supportive.

 Labor unions have attempted to eliminate the franchise model by asserting that businesses should be held liable for other businesses, even if those businesses are not under their direct control.
 This has created confusion for employers and employees alike, and threatened the franchise model – a popular pathway to small business ownership for so many Americans.